Rohr Jewish Learning Institute: Courses

 A network of JLI's affiliated local chapters offers courses to the Jewish communities.
 JLI's flagship courses consist of six weekly sessions and each class unit is taught concurrently at all of its locations.

 Specific JLI courses are accredited to offer Continuing Legal Education credits by the bar associations of 31 U.S. states, in various Canadian provinces, Australia, and the UK, as well as the Order of Flemish Bar Associations, and South Africa's National Board of Licenses.
 When appropriate, JLI courses are accredited by the AMA's ACCME Accreditation Council for Continuing Medical Education for Continuing Medical Education credits, as well as by the Washington School of Psychiatry and the American Psychological Association.

 JLI was commissioned by the family of former Israeli Prime Minister, Yitzhak Shamir, to develop a series of lunch-hour educational classes to be offered in corporate offices in Israel.

 Departments

-In addition to the flagship course offerings, JLI has branched out to offer the following programs geared towards specific segments of the community:
+In addition to the flagship course offerings, JLI has branched out to offer the following programs geared towards specific segments of the community.

 Torah Studies

 The Torah Studies department develops weekly classes taught year-round on Torah portions corresponding to those read in synagogues each Sabbath.
-Geared towards students seeking on-going Torah study, lessons focus on relevant life issues such as personal growth, business ethics, social responsibilities, personal relationships and the environment.
+Geared towards students seeking ongoing Torah study, lessons focus on relevant life issues such as personal growth, business ethics, social responsibilities, personal relationships and the environment.